Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Learning objectives

-    * Identify knowledge gaps / areas participants feel they would most benefit from training in
+    * Identify knowledge gaps / areas participants feel they would most benefit from training in.

-    * (optional) Identify areas participants feel knowledgeable about (and can thus share their own knowledge)
+    * (optional) Identify areas participants feel knowledgeable about (and can thus share their own knowledge).

 * Exercise description

-    * Briefly introducing the research cycle and activities therein
+    * Briefly introducing the research cycle and activities therein.

     * Ask participants to individually identify two to three activities they would most benefit getting training in (in relation to open science).

-    * Optionally, also ask participants which two to three areas they already feel knowledgeable about (again, in relation to open science)
+    * Optionally, also ask participants which two to three areas they already feel knowledgeable about (again, in relation to open science).

-    * On individual printouts, participants add sticky dots for each question
+    * On individual printouts, participants add sticky dots for each question.

-    * Participants then add similar sticky dots to the communal printout
+    * Participants then add similar sticky dots to the communal printout.

     * Discuss the results with the full group.
-Make sure people when seeing the dots also realize there may be a big opportunity for learning from other participants
+Make sure people when seeing the dots also realize there may be a big opportunity for learning from other participants.

 ![image alt text](/Images/image_7.png)